mavlink/mavlink-devguide/en/guide/xml_schema.md

   - `maxValue` - Maximum value for the field.
   - `instance`: If `true`, this indicates that the message contains the information for a particular sensor or battery (e.g. Battery 1, Battery 2, etc.) and that this field indicates which sensor.
 Default is `false`.

+    > [!NOTE]
-    > **Note** This field allows a recipient automatically associate messages for a particular sensor and plot them in the same series.
+    > This field allows a recipient automatically associate messages for a particular sensor and plot them in the same series.

   - `invalid`: Specifies a value that can be set on a field to indicate that the data is _invalid_: the recipient should ignore the field if it has this value.
     For example, `BATTERY_STATUS.current_battery` specifies `invalid="-1"`, so a battery that does not measure supplied _current_ should set `BATTERY_STATUS.current_battery` to `-1`.